ABC Announces On-Sale Liquor Licenses for Napa County

 If the Department receives more applications than there are licenses available, a virtual drawing will be held.
 To participate in such a drawing, an applicant must have been a resident of California for at least 90 days prior to the date of the scheduled drawing.
 Successful drawing participants will be notified that they have 90 days to complete a formal application for their specific premises.

-Unsuccessful drawing participants will be automatically refunded their application fee (minus a $100 service charge) within 90-120 days of the priority drawing but will retain their priority ranking until a new priority list is established in 2021.
-Successful participants who file a formal application for a priority license who then decide to withdraw their application, will be entitled to a refund in accordance with Business and Professions Code Section 23320.
-Please note that B&P Section 23320 was amended as of July 1, 2019.
+Unsuccessful drawing participants will be automatically refunded their application fee (minus a $100 service charge) within 90-120 days of the priority drawing but will retain their priority ranking until the following year pursuant to Chapter 1, Title 4 of the California Code of Regulations (CCR) § 69.3 (c).
+Successful participants who file a formal application for a priority license who then decide to withdraw their application, will be entitled to a refund in accordance with BPC § 23320 and 23959.
+Pursuant to the provisions of § 12419.5 of the Government Code, if an applicant owes money to the California taxing agencies, a claim against the priority application fee may be made by the taxing agency.
+If such a claim is made, the amount owed will be deducted from the priority application fee at the time of refund and remitted to the taxing agency.

 Applicants are encouraged to file their application early in the filing period to avoid a lengthy wait.

-In the coming weeks, additional information and instructions regarding applications for original and intercounty transfer of general licenses will be made available on the Department’s website.
+In the coming weeks, additional information and instructions regarding applications for original and intercounty transfer of general licenses will be made available on ABC’s website.